Justice Department appeals Texas abortion pill order

 Many providers have to wait and see what legal filings are made between now and Friday before deciding what to do next, Jennifer Dalven, director of the American Civil Liberties Union’s Reproductive Freedom Project, told reporters.

-If the ruling takes effect, some providers are prepared to pivot to a misoprostol-only regimen while others may transition to only surgical abortions.
+If the Texas court’s ruling takes effect, some providers are prepared to pivot to a misoprostol-only regimen while others may transition to only surgical abortions.

 “We don’t know exactly what will happen” in the courts, Dalven said.
 “What we do know is that there will be significant confusion and chaos as providers try to provide the best care they possibly can for their patients.”